The Georgia Death Race

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The Georgia Death Race is a 74-mile trail ultramarathon from the Byron Herbert Reece Heritage Center in Blairsville to Amicalola Falls State Park.
-The rugged course features about 16,000 feet of climbing and 16,000 feet of descent, testing even seasoned runners.
-A unique ritual requires carrying a 1-pound railroad spike for the duration; finishers place the spike in the coffin and receive an engraved spike.
+The Georgia Death Race is a point-to-point trail ultramarathon of about 74 miles from the Byron Herbert Reece Heritage Center in Blairsville to Amicalola Falls State Park.
+The course includes approximately 16,000 ft of climbing and 16,000 ft of descent.
+Runners are required to carry a 1 lb railroad spike for the duration of the race; finishers throw that spike in a designated location and receive an engraved spike.
+The event uses a 25-hour overall cutoff with additional hard cutoffs at aid stations.
+Pacers are not allowed.
+Course records are listed for the current 74-mile route: female 13:31:29 and male 11:26:54.